UTS campus development

 Over the past decade, the UTS campus has been transformed through our $1 billion-plus City Campus Master Plan, which has delivered new landmark buildings and refurbished facilities.
 We have also broadened our campus footprint with strategically located specialist facilities including the UTS Tech Lab in Botany and our sport and exercise science, physiotherapy and sports media facilities within the Rugby Australia Building at Moore Park.

 Our investment has created a vibrant, sustainable campus with state-of-the-art learning, teaching and research spaces.
 Our physical spaces and facilities support the delivery of our collaboration- and technology-based model of teaching – learning.futures – and our industry-focused research.

 With learning, teaching and research constantly evolving, our campus continues to transform to ensure UTS students, staff and partners have access to cutting-edge facilities and technologies.

 Recognising the constant evolution of technology in the higher education sector, our focus will remain on delivering campus infrastructure that facilitates digital innovation and blended learning opportunities for students.

 Current major projects:

-The 17-level will be a vibrant student hub and faculty space in the heart of our Broadway precinct, adding to the diverse array of learning, teaching and research facilities at UTS.
+The 17-level UTS Central will be a vibrant student hub and faculty space in the heart of our Broadway precinct, adding to the diverse array of learning, teaching and research facilities at UTS.

-A new seven-level r will accommodate cutting-edge research labs with a focus on innovation, collaboration and flexibility.
+A new seven-level research facility will accommodate cutting-edge research labs with a focus on innovation, collaboration and flexibility.